kyclark/gitbook-metagenomics/hpc.md

 To make it easier to go back and forth between PBS and SLURM, I create aliases so that I can execute the same command on both systems:

-## UA HPC/PBS

-To schedule a job with a dependency chain, it's necessary to be on the correct login/head node for the type of job:

-* service0 - cluster scheduler
-* service1 - smp scheduler
-* service2 - htc scheduler

 ```
 alias qstat="/usr/local/bin/qstat_local"